zircleUI/zircleUI/README.md

 Zircle is a JavaScript library for circular interfaces with zoom navigation.
 Place controls around a view, nest circles inside other circles, and click a spot to zoom into another view.

 Zircle was my first project, built with Vue.
 I later split its layout and navigation into Orbit and Zumly.
-This alpha is the first merge of those two projects back into Zircle: Orbit handles radial layout, Zumly handles zoom and view history, and Zircle provides the components.
+Version 2.0 is the first merge of those two projects back into Zircle: Orbit handles radial layout, Zumly handles zoom and view history, and Zircle provides the components.
 You can use them directly in HTML or from a JavaScript framework.

-The reconstruction is on `main`, at version `2.0.0-alpha.0`.
+The reconstruction is on `main` and is published to npm as `zircle@2.0.0`.
 The original Vue library remains on `master`.
-Build this checkout to try the merge; the examples below use its files and local package.
+Install the package or build this checkout; the examples below work with either.

 ## Run the demo